The role of colour and brightness contrast is integral to how people negotiate and understand the built environment.

 - Avoid these colour combinations, which have poor contrast and are particularly difficult for people with colour blindness:

-- White lettering on a dark background is easier to read for people with vision loss than dark letters on a white background.
+- White lettering on a dark background is easier to read for people impacted by blindness than dark letters on a white background.
 Further information is provided in the Signage section.

 - Keep colour schemes simple to avoid confusion in your design.
 Too many colours and busy patterns create confusion.